 Opioids are generally recommended for short-term pain relief due to injury, surgery, disease or cancer treatment, or as a palliative measure for the terminally ill, but doctors also prescribe them to address chronic pain.
 Due to increasing opioid prescriptions for chronic pain, and a related increase in overdose deaths, the CDC issued guidelines for prescribing opioids for chronic pain .
 The guidelines instruct physicians to prescribe opioids for chronic pain only when other options have been exhausted.

 Are they necessary and effective?

-In addition to the risk of tolerance and addiction, according to the CDC , other side effects of taking opioids can include: constipation, nausea, vomiting, dry mouth, sleepiness, dizziness, confusion, depression, lower testosterone (resulting in lower sex drive, energy and strength), itching and sweating.
+In addition to the risk of tolerance and addiction, according to a CDC factsheet , other side effects of taking opioids can include: constipation, nausea, vomiting, dry mouth, sleepiness, dizziness, confusion, depression, lower testosterone (resulting in lower sex drive, energy and strength), itching and sweating.

 The CDC advises physicians continually monitor any patients taking the drugs to ensure the benefits outweigh the harms.

 The CDC also lists the following alternatives to opioids to treat chronic pain that “may actually work better and have fewer risks and side effects”: acetaminophen, ibuprofen, cognitive behavioral therapy, physical therapy, exercise, antidepressants, seizure medication and injections.